ankitgit01/Satellite-based-property-valuation/README.md

 - Replace the API_KEY constant in the notebook with your own key

 - Delete the cached artifacts folder:

-Copy code
-artifacts/
+-
-Re-run the notebook
+- Re-run the notebook

 ⚠️ Note:
 Downloading and processing satellite images is very time-consuming and may take a long time depending on API limits and network speed.